ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/keras-core/what-is-keras.md

 After you set the backend, it will be used in subsequent executions of Keras.

-The default backend is `tensorflow`.
+The default backend is tensorflow.

-### Compile models in Keras
+### Compiling models in Keras

 The compilation step in Keras configures the model for the training step.

 During the compilation step you define:
-* The optimizer: possible values are SGD (Gradient Descend), Adam, and RMSProp.
+* The optimizer: possible values are `SGD` (Gradient Descend), `Adam`, and `RMSProp`.
 Available optimizers: https://keras.io/keras_core/api/optimizers/
-* The loss function: possible values are Categorical Cross-entropy, and Mean Squared Error.
+* The loss function: possible values are `Categorical Cross-entropy` and `Mean Squared Error`.
 Available loss functions: https://keras.io/keras_core/api/losses/
-* The metrics to guide training: possible values are "accuracy" and "crossentropy".
+* The metrics to guide training: possible values are `Accuracy` and `Crossentropy`.
 Available metrics: https://keras.io/keras_core/api/metrics/

 Below is an example of compiling a model: